-The David M. Rubenstein Rare Book & Manuscript Library is now accepting applications for our 2018-2019 research travel grants: http://library.duke.edu/rubenstein/research/grants-and-fellowships/
+The David M. Rubenstein Rare Book & Manuscript Library at Duke University in Durham, N.C., is now accepting applications for our 2020-2021 research travel grants.

 Anyone who wishes to use materials from the designated collections for historical research is eligible to apply, regardless of academic status.
 Writers, creative and performing artists, film makers and journalists are welcome to apply for the research travel grants.
 Research Travel Grants support projects that present creative approaches, including historical research and documentation projects resulting in dissertations, publications, exhibitions, educational initiatives, documentary films, or other multimedia products and artistic works.
 All applicants must reside beyond a 100-mile radius of Durham, N.C., and may not currently be a student or employee of Duke University.

-Grant money may be used for: transportation expenses (including air, train or bus ticket charges; car rental; mileage using a personal vehicle; parking fees); accommodations; and meals.
-Expenses will be reimbursed once the grant recipient has completed his or her research visit(s) and has submitted original receipts.
+Grants of up to $1500 will be awarded and may be used for: transportation expenses (including air, train or bus ticket charges; car rental; mileage using a personal vehicle; parking fees); accommodations; and meals.
+Expenses will be reimbursed once the grant recipient completes research travel and submits original receipts.